inkandswitch/patchwork/core/elements/src/isolation/README.md

 The iframe's opaque origin prevents it from making same-origin requests to the host — the browser blocks these by default.
 However, tools need to load JavaScript modules and static resources (CSS, images, etc.) to function.
 To make this possible, the isolation system introduces two proxy channels that selectively bridge the gap:

 1. **Module imports** (`fetch-package` RPC) — every ES module import goes through the `es-module-shims` source hook, which sends the URL to the host.
-The host resolves `pkg:` URLs back to real automerge paths via the `PluginsUrlMapper`, resolves bare automerge URLs to package entry points, and passes through other URLs.
+The host resolves `pkg:` URLs back to real automerge paths via the `PackagesUrlMapper`, resolves bare automerge URLs to package entry points, and passes through other URLs.
 The source text and resolved URL are returned to the iframe.

 2. **Resource fetches** (`fetch-resource` RPC) — the iframe installs a `fetch()` override that intercepts all requests to host-origin URLs and forwards them to the host via RPC.
 The host resolves the URL and returns the response body and content type.
 Non-host-origin fetches pass through to the browser's native `fetch`.